Answer Generation for Questions With Multiple Information Sources in E-Commerce: Abstract

 \section{Abstract}

-Automatic question answering is an important yet challenging task in E-commerce given the millions of questions posted by users about the product that they are interested in purchasing.
-Hence, there is a great demand for automatic answer generation systems that provide quick responses using related information about the product.
-There are three sources of knowledge available for answering a user posted query, they are reviews, duplicate or similar questions, and specifications.
-Effectively utilizing these information sources will greatly aid us in answering complex questions.
-However, there are two main challenges present in exploiting these sources: (i) The presence of irrelevant information and (ii) the presence of ambiguity of sentiment present in reviews and similar questions.
-Through this work we propose a novel pipeline (MSQAP) that utilizes the rich information present in the aforementioned sources by separately performing relevancy and ambiguity prediction before generating a response.\\ Experimental results show that our relevancy prediction model (BERT-QA) outperforms all other variants and has an improvement of \textbf{12.36\%} in F1 score compared to the BERT-base baseline.
-Our generation model (T5-QA) outperforms the baselines in all content preservation metrics such as BLEU, ROUGE and has an average improvement of \textbf{35.02\%} in ROUGE and \textbf{198.75\%} in BLEU compared to the highest performing baseline (HSSC-q).
-Human evaluation of our pipeline shows us that our method has an overall improvement in accuracy of \textbf{30.7\%} over the generation model (T5-QA), resulting in our full pipeline-based approach (MSQAP) providing more accurate answers.
-To the best of our knowledge, this is the first work in the e-commerce domain that automatically generates natural language answers combining the information present in diverse sources such as specifications, similar questions, and reviews data.
+E-commerce users routinely post questions on products they are interested in purchasing.
+Answering questions quickly enables users to make better purchase decisions.
+Given the sheer number, it is not possible to manually answer the questions.
+Automatic question answering systems can use product related information (specifications, reviews, similar questions posted) and answer questions at scale.
+However, using these sources poses two main challenges: (i) The presence of irrelevant information and (ii) the presence of ambiguity of sentiment present in reviews and similar questions. \\ We propose Multi Source Question Answering Pipeline (MSQAP) that utilizes the available information by separately performing relevancy and sentiment prediction before generating a response.
+We exploit user submitted answers and thus reduce the need for supervised text spans required for training the passage retrieval based models for Question Answering.
+Our relevancy prediction model (BERT-QA) outperforms all variants and has an improvement of \textbf{12.36\%} in F1 score compared to BERT-Base.
+MSQAP shows an average improvement of \textbf{37.43\%} in ROUGE and \textbf{198.31\%} in BLEU compared to the highest performing baseline (HSSC-q).
+Human evaluation shows an overall \textbf{14.55\%} accuracy improvement over our standalone generation model (T5-QA) indicating more accurate answers and our approach provides a better user experience for \textbf{79.7\%} of the questions compared to answer extraction.

 \ccsdesc[500]{Computing methodologies~Natural language generation}